 UNIVERSITY OF WISCONSIN River Falls

-A Federal Perkins Loan is a low-interest (5 percent) loan for undergraduate students with financial need.
+A Federal Perkins Loan is a low-interest (5 percent) loan that was previously awarded to undergraduate students with financial need.
 UWRF is the lender.
 The loan is made with government funds with a share contributed by UWRF.
 The borrower must repay this loan to UWRF.
-The principal and interest that is repaid is deposited back into the loan fund to lend out again to current and future students.

 If Heartland ECSI is unable to answer your questions, you may contact the school at: